-The above criteria will be assessed on a case-to-case basis and will be subjected to the Executive Counselling and Training Academy's Board decision and approved by the Academic Leader of the School of Health Sciences within the Faculty of Health, Arts and Design.
+The above criteria will be assessed on a case-to-case basis and will be subjected to the Executive Counselling and Training Academy's Board decision and approved by the Academic Leader of the College of Medicine and Public Health, Flinders University.

-If students perform satisfactorily in Stage 1, they can be admitted into Stage 2 of the Graduate Diploma of Counselling.
+If students perform satisfactorily in Stage 1, they can be admitted into Stage 2 of the Graduate Diploma in Counselling.

-Students who continue to perform satisfactorily in Stage 2, will be admitted into Stage 3 of the Master of Counselling (Advanced).
+Students who continue to perform satisfactorily in Stage 2, will be admitted into Stage 3 of the Master of Counselling.

-Both Stages 1 and 2 are part of the Master of Counselling (Advanced) programme.
+Both Stages 1 and 2 are part of the Master of Counselling programme.